2023 Best Physical Sciences Schools in the Great Lakes Region

 Read full report on Physical Sciences at University of Illinois at Urbana-Champaign

 University of Wisconsin - Madison ranked #6 on this year’s Best Physical Sciences Schools in the Great Lakes Region list.
-Located in the city of Madison, UW - Madison is a public school with a fairly large student population.
+Located in the large city of Madison, UW - Madison is a public college with a very large student population.

 The average amount in student loans that physical sciences majors at UW - Madison take out is $22,860.